ChengZheWu/Medical-Image-Analysis/README.md

 # Final Project: Lung Nodule Classification

-In this project, I referred to this paper [Lung Nodule Classification using Deep Local-Global Networks](https://arxiv.org/abs/1904.10126) and the official implementation from this [GitHub](https://github.com/mundher/local-global).
+In this project, I referred to this paper [Lung Nodule Classification using Deep Local-Global Networks](https://arxiv.org/abs/1904.10126) and the official implementation from this [GitHub Repository](https://github.com/mundher/local-global).
 Then I improved the performance by building a new model.

 ## Dataset
 I used the same data as the above paper and it had already been preprocessed.
 The data was extracted from LIDC-IDRI whcih was a public dataset for lung cancer analysis.